-Some methods will choose to prescribe a single approach, such as capturing architectural requirements in the form of epics or pre-building “architectural runways,” but the Disciplined Agile Delivery (DAD) framework promotes an adaptive, context-sensitive strategy.
-DAD does this via its goal-driven approach that indicates the process factors you need to consider, a range of techniques or strategies for you to address each process factor, and the advantages and disadvantages of each technique.
-In this section we present the goal diagram for the Enterprise Architecture process blade and overview its process factors.
+Some methods will choose to prescribe a single approach, such as capturing architectural requirements in the form of epics or pre-building “architectural runways,” but the Disciplined Agile (DA) framework promotes an adaptive, context-sensitive strategy.
+DA does this via its goal-driven approach that indicates the process decision points you need to consider, a range of techniques or strategies for you to address each decision point, and the advantages and disadvantages of each technique.
+In this section we present the goal diagram for the Enterprise Architecture process blade and overview its process process decision points.

-The following diagram overviews the potential activities associated with disciplined enterprise architecture.
+The following diagram overviews the potential activities associated with Disciplined Agile Enterprise Architecture.

 - Support stakeholders.
 Enterprise architects will work with business and IT stakeholders on a regular basis to understand their needs and to help them develop a vision for the organization.

 - Support delivery teams.
 Enterprise architects will work with IT delivery teams, and ideally be active members of IT delivery teams, on a regular basis.
 They may guide the teams in the business and technical roadmaps, help them to identify potentially reusable assets, to identify technical debt, and transfer their skills and knowledge to team members.